idezdigital/laravel-zenvia/readme.md

 - `ZENVIA_TOKEN`

 Token for the authenticating account.
-You can grab a token inside Zenvia platform.
+Generate your token on the [API console](https://app.zenvia.com/home/api) on Zenvia platform.

 ## Usage